PennyLaneAI/pennylane/doc/code/qml_noise.rst

 Each conditional in the ``model_map`` evaluates the gate operations in the quantum circuit based on some condition of its attributes (e.g., type, parameters, wires, etc.) and use the corresponding callable to apply the noise operations, using the user-provided metadata (e.g., hardware topologies or relaxation times), whenever the condition results true.
+Similarly, the ``meas_map`` does a similar evaluation for the terminal measurements.
 A noise model once built can be attached to a circuit or device via the following transform:

 .. autosummary::